On this page:

-Below is a one page overview of what different roles are in grant / funding frameworks.
+Below is an overview of what different roles are in grant / funding frameworks.
 These “grant roles” can help you to understand how you relate to a project in each area and what your participation on grants means in relationship to your workflow.
 A printable version of this framework is available here.

 Breaking It Down:

 Submitting grants is a process that includes 1) Searching for funding, 2) Preparing your application package, and 3) Submitting your application.
 Below are quick charts that help define each step of the process.
 A full presentation of these materials is available.